 Changing for Good

-Domestic and family violence can take many forms – it can include many different types of behaviour including verbal, physical, sexual, emotional, social, spiritual, and psychological abuse.
+Domestic and family violence can take many forms – it can include many different types of behaviour (verbal, sexual, emotional, social, spiritual and psychological).
 One form of domestic violence which is often overlooked is financial abuse (also known as economic abuse).

 Financial abuse can leave victims isolated and anxious, limiting their independence and their ability to effectively parent or look after basic needs.